Hello, humans of the inter-webs and dear friends!

 As I’m typing this there is an immense wave of emotion – y’all this is real.

 Hi, my name is Rachael and I love a woman deeply.
-I identify as non-binary, or as commonly used, gender queer.
+I identify as a queer non-binary person, or as commonly used, gender queer.
 This means, for me, that I float in-between the spectrum of gender.
 Gender is fluid in my eyes and isn’t a forced identity, but an experience of which each person lives into differently.
 I have enjoyed slowly informing people of pronoun changes, deciding what my wardrobe really should look like to reflect my internal perspective and being loved deeply by my partner and friends.

 Here’s what feels good to me: